Poisson limit theorems for the Robinson-Schensted correspondence and for the multi-line Hammersley process

-\end{lemma} The only difference between the two random vectors considered in \eqref{eq:independence-step} lies in $i$-th coordinate: in the first vector this coordinate is equal to ${R}^{(\nzero+i)}$ while in the second to $\widetilde{R}^{(\nzero+i)}$. \begin{proof} The total variation distance on the left-hand side of \eqref{eq:independence-step}, seen as half of an appropriate $\ell^1$ norm, is a sum which --- thanks to the~independence of the prefix involving $i-1$ entries from $\widetilde{V}^{(\nzero)}$ --- factorizes and simplifies.
-It follows that the left-hand side of \eqref{eq:independence-step} is equal to the total variation distance of the suffixes
+\end{lemma} The only difference between the two random vectors considered in \eqref{eq:independence-step} lies in the $i$-th coordinate: in the first vector this coordinate is equal to ${R}^{(\nzero+i)}$ while in the second to $\widetilde{R}^{(\nzero+i)}$. \begin{proof} For an integer $\mv\geq 1$ we define